lucasgirod/hevy-sync/README.md

 ### Providing credentials via secrets files

-You can also populate the following 'secrets' files to provide the Garmin and/or Trainerroad credentials:
+You can also populate the following 'secrets' files to provide the Garmin credentials:

 - `/run/secrets/garmin_username`
 - `/run/secrets/garmin_password`